i-akb25/solar-system/README.md

-# Project Title: SolarView 🌌🪐 - Explore the Enchanting Solar System!
+# SolarSystem 🌌🪐 - Explore the Enchanting Solar System!

-Welcome to SolarView, a captivating and visually stunning representation of our solar system! 🚀✨ This GitHub repository showcases a web-based project that offers an immersive and accurate portrayal of the celestial bodies within our cosmic neighborhood.
-With meticulous attention to detail and a focus on realism, SolarView allows you to explore the planets and their orbits in an interactive and engaging manner. 🪐🌞
+Welcome to SolarSystem, a captivating and visually stunning representation of our solar system! 🚀✨ This GitHub repository showcases a web-based project that offers an immersive and accurate portrayal of the celestial bodies within our cosmic neighborhood.
+With meticulous attention to detail and a focus on realism, SolarSystem allows you to explore the planets and their orbits in an interactive and engaging manner. 🪐🌞

 ## Key Features: